Rotary FNQ Field Days

 All monies raised are donated to charities and community.

-The Rotary FNQ Field Days has grown exponentially since its conception more than 25 years ago.
-Run by the combined Atherton and Mareeba Rotary Clubs, the community event raised a record $190,000 in 2015.
+The Rotary FNQ Field Days has grown exponentially since its conception in the mid 1980's.
+Run by the combined Atherton and Mareeba Rotary Clubs, the community event raised a record $220,000 in 2017.

 Thank you to our partners